-All branches of the North Carolina Community College System operate under an "open door" admission policy.
+Randolph Community College is an "open door" admission institution.
 This means that any person, whether a high school graduate or nongraduate, who is 18 years old or older and who is able to profit from further formal education will be served by the institution.
-A counseling service is provided by the College to help students decide which program best serves their needs and objectives in life, as indicated by their background, abilities, and expressed interests.
+Counseling and advising services are available to help students decide which programs best serve their needs and objectives in life, as indicated by their background, abilities and expressed interests.